elroykanye-workshop/linked_list/README.md

 * [Signe Josue](https://github.com/Signeemmanuel)
 * [Ngum Butlar](https://github.com/Ngumbutlar)

-In the future, we hope to be able to extend the functionalities of this linked list to simulate real life situations, since we're currently studying object-oriented programming.
+In the future,
+we hope to be able to extend the functionalities of this linked list to simulate real life situations, since we're currently studying object-oriented programming.

+April 4th 2022